TingtingLiao/soap/README.md

 ```
 The generated results will be saved under **`./output/examples/00/6-views/`**.

 These results are rendered by `nvidiffrast`.
 We recommend you to use `blender3.6` for realistic rendering.
-We provide one example here for reference.

 **3. Blender Rendering**

 The code is coming soon.